-In practice the combined application for a MVV/VVR takes place via EUR, as part of one of the accelerated procedures.
-The application form is filled in by the HR department and signed by the relevant employee.
+Only EUR can apply on your behalf for the combined MVV/VVR permit, allowing you to enter The Netherlands and stay here for work/research at EUR temporarily.
+The application form is filled in by the HR department and completed with all documents of the relevant employee.
 IND aims to issue decisions on applications submitted via the accelerated procedure within two weeks.
 In practice this often takes a bit longer.

 Upon arrival in the Netherlands the foreign employee can visit the local IND desk to either receive the residence card or to provide biometric information (fingerprints, passport photo) and a signature in order to complete the residence card.
 In case the residence card has to be completed, the foreign employee will receive a sticker in his/her passport which can be used to show that his/her stay in the Netherlands is legal.
 The foreign employee will be notified that the residence permit can be picked up from the regional IND desk within two weeks.